-St. Leonard’s Community Support, Prevention and, Residential Services is headed by Kelly Nolan, Executive Director, and supported by Chris Beaudrie, Residential Manager, and Kerry Cole, Community Manager.
+St. Leonard’s Community Support, Prevention and, Residential Services is headed by Kelly Nolan, Executive Director, and supported by Stephanie Smith, Residential Manager, and Kerry Cole, Community Manager.
 Both Residential and Community programs have well-established teams, working together towards common goals.

 Both Residential and Community staff use a strength-based approach to provide a multi-service model.
 Utilizing evidence-based, information-based, and cognitive-behavioral programming staff teaches and guides youth to develop healthy social, cognitive, problem-solving, and decision-making skills that encourage positive growth.
 Restorative justice principles, establishing community connections, and continuing education are key factors of our programming.